Looking to improve digital customer engagement? Behavioral emails could be your answer.

 When you complete a customer service call, send an automated email that asks for customer feedback.
 Get feedback in real-time when memories are fresh so you can take appropriate action and keep customers happy.
 Not to mention, capture the positive service wins of your employees.

-Behavioral emails are used by marketers in all industries, but retailers and ecommerce brands tend to lead the pack.
+Triggered emails are used by marketers in all industries, but retailers and ecommerce brands tend to lead the pack.
+Check out the behavioral email examples below.

-Check out the example below from Abercrombie & Fitch.
-After a customer viewed loungewear on their site but took no action, the retailer sent a behavioral follow-up that encouraged the shopper to “take another peak.”
+After a customer viewed loungewear on the Abercrombie & Fitch site, but took no action, the retailer sent a behavioral follow-up that encouraged the shopper to “take another peak.”

 Or this example from Section 119.
 The retailer followed up on a web visit with the simple question, “Where’d you go?” and offered up related products to encourage more sales, adding a sense of urgency around merchandise availability.

 Getting customer feedback is essential.
 But when sending J.D.
 Power survey requests, it’s unrealistic to expect one email to garner maximum participation.
-To increase the likelihood of getting feedback Questline helped one client set up reminder emails to send to customers who didn’t open or click previous messages.
+To increase the likelihood of getting feedback Questline helped one of our clients to set up reminder emails to send to customers who didn’t open or click previous messages.

-Above is an examples of a triggered email that Questline uses in our own email marketing efforts.
+Here is a behavioral email example that Questline uses in our own email marketing efforts.
 When a recipient opens an email about our upcoming webinar but doesn’t register, we trigger another email to send a few days later, encouraging them to finish signing up.

 Could your energy utility’s program promotions benefit from the addition of behavioral emails?
 If you’re not doing them already, the answer is yes.
 Building automated email sends and/or setting up manual workflows based on customer actions is one of the best ways to boost email engagement and program participation.